 Emergency Telephone: University Police Communications Center is staffed 24 hours a day.
-There are usually officers on foot and/or in vehicle patrol in radio contact with the Communications Center at all times.
 The Communications Center has six emergency phone lines that roll over from one in house line by simply dialing (315) 470-6666 from phones.

 ESF Drug Free Schools and Community Act (Students)